NABI18/hello-world-docker-aws/docs/05-JenkinsGitHub.md

 Keep this window open.

 ## Add SSH public key to GitHub
 This is to permit Jenkins to clone the repository.
-If you are using a different Git Repository, the process is very similar, but might be accessed slightly differently.

 1. Navigate to the Project, and select **Settings** | **Deploy Keys** | **Add Deploy Key**
 1. Paste the key into the **Key** field and name it **Jenkins hello-world**